florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

 - Encryption
   - Can be performed with the machine running.
   - Can target "OS", "DATA" or "All" disks.
+- Boot diagnostics
+  - Doesn't support Prenium and ZRS Storage Account.
+  - The Storage Account must be located in the same region as the VM.
+- Fault Domains (physically separeted) max 3.
+- The update domains is how VMs are separed in scale set and packet for software updates.
+Ex: for 6 VMs, a update domains of 2 lead to updates VMs by block of 3.
+- Disks
+  - Can be attached or dettached while the VM is running
+  - `Update-AzVM` after attached or dettached a disk to update the VM state.

 # Azure Backup
 - Contains Backup Center for managing all backups.